mattybohan/vintage-classifier/README.md

 Geometry Group at Oxford Univeristy.
 More information on this CNN can be found elsewhere:

     The Devil is in the Details: An evaluation of recent feature encoding methods
     K. Chatfield, V. Lempitsky, A. Vedaldi and A. Zisserman, In Proc.
 BMVC, 2011. http://www.robots.ox.ac.uk/~vgg/research/deep_eval/

 The model was implemented in Nolearn, a Lasagne wrapper.
 The output layer (1000 dimensions) was removed and the output of the last DenseLayer (4096 dimensional) were used as feature vectors.

+Nolearn was employed instead of Lasagne as it led to a 20 fold speedup.
+An initial Lasagne model took over 60 minutes to vectorize 5000 images on an AWS EC2 g2.2xlarge instance running in GPU mode with Nvidia CUDA, while the Nolearn model took just six minutes.
+Further optimization was achieved using multiprocessing, reducing the total time to three minutes.

 T-distributed stochastic neighbor embedding was used to visualize the vectors: